revisit-studies/reVISit-studies.github.io/tutorials.md

 ## Deploying to a static website

 Deploying your study should be relatively simple.
 We include a GitHub action that will build your study and deploy it to GitHub pages.
+The only item that the user must adjust is in the `.env` file in the root of the repository.
+At the top of this file, you should see `VITE_BASE_PATH="/study/"`.
+Change the "/study/" prortion to "/<repo-name>/".

 Once your configuration is built, you need only push your changes to GitHub and the action will run.
 This means that developing the studies and iterating their design is easy.
 If you find something doesn't work in a pilot version of the study, you can change it out, push and the new version will be deployed in a matter of minutes.
 By default, GitHub pages will deploy to a URL like `https://<username>.github.io/<repository-name>`.
 If you want to deploy to a custom domain, you can do that as well by following the instructions on [GitHub](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site).